-- 1. The first discussion addressed how plans prepared outside of the City's traditional processes for plan development should be addressed.
-The recognition of the Loop Corridor Plan was cited as an example. - 2.
-The second discussion sought to identify areas of other plans that could be implemented via UDC code amendments or as part of individual development approved administratively by boards, commissions or Council.
+- 1. The first discussion addressed how plans prepared outside of the City's traditional processes for plan development should be acknowledged.
+The recognition for the Loop Corridor Plan was cited as an example. - 2.
+The second discussion sought to identify areas of other plans that could be implemented via UDC development code amendments or as part of individual development requests approved administratively of by boards, commissions or Council.
 There was also discussion on how to share the responsibility of identifying opportunities and bringing plan objectives to the attention of the Commission and staff. - 3.
-The third discussion focused on how to make a crosswalk that identified areas of overlap and conflict between and within plans.
-It was discussed that often plans have internal conflicts that require staff, Commissioners and the Council to choose between competing community priorities.
+The third discussion focused on how to make a crosswalk that identified areas of overlay and conflict (tension) between and within plans.
+It was discussed that often adopted plans have internal conflicts that require staff, Commissioners, and the Council to choose between competing community priorities.
 Several examples were offered where the choice between one "good" objective verses another "good" objective had to be made given both objectives were not capable of being met due to their internal conflict or due to scare resources.
-Commissioners cited not only conflicts within the Comprehensive Plan, but also acknowledge such conflicts were beginning to surface between other adopted city-wide plans such as the CAAP.
-Commissioners expressed concern that without having a process by which to evaluate which objective was more significant than the other, the public's input and desires may not be addressed.
+Commissioner's cited not only conflicts within the Comprehensive Plan, but also acknowledge such conflicts were beginning to surface between other adopted city-wide plans such as the CAAP.
+Commissioners expressed concern that without having a process by to evaluate which objective was more significant than the other the public's input and desires may not being addressed.